-When we are in a bull market, you want to be on alert for this chart pattern at major resistance levels.
+When we are in a bull market, you want to be on alert for this chart pattern at major resistance levels or when range trading.
 I like to see a rush of momentum into the highs to have a higher probability of seeing a bull trap pattern take place.

 Let’s me show you what to look for and the 3 bull trap chart patterns to look for.